hellerve/blog/wip/First_Snow.md

 Koala rubbed her nose.
 She sneezed.
-SHe rubbed her nose again.
+She rubbed her nose again.
 “What _is_ that?”, she exclaimed confusedly.

 “That’s the first snowflake of the year, and it landed directly on your nose.”,